distantreading/WG2/meeting_notes/malaga.md

 * can exploratory tools detect language evolution
 * detecting which influences in the canon become most important  –  library searches for literary handbooks from the time - but could be challenging for non-literary scholars / repeating was already done

 We raised the question if the number of reprints includes electronic editions - and should check this with WG 1.
+When we discussed about possible demos to do, we spoke about using 'canonization' information available in the ELTeC corpora (not all the texts).
+After other discussions, it turned out that the information available is in fact (only) related to the 'number of reprints' of a text.
 Visualizations on the number of reprints could be useful for canonization paper.

 To build on the idea of shared projects, we decided that Autumn WG2+WG3 meeting will take a hackathon-like form of working together on specific issues (more below).